polterguy/magic.data.common/README.md

 This is the generic data adapter, that transform dynamically from a lambda node structure into SQL, and polymorphistically invokes your specialised data adapter, resulting in SQL statements executed towards your database type of choice.
-In addition, it contains helper slots to give you more _"raw"_ database access, and also slots to help you open database connections, create transactions, etc.
+In addition, it contains helper slots to give you more _"raw"_ database access, and also slots to help you open database connections, create transactions, execute SQL, etc.

 ## [sql.xxx] slots